-A person may not use an airplane or any other airborne vehicle or motorized aerial device (including drones), or any motorized terrestrial vehicle, including snowmobiles and other recreational vehicles to take wildlife.
+A person may not use any aircraft, including airplanes, helicopters or any other airborne vehicle or motorized aerial device (including drones), or any motorized terrestrial vehicle, including snowmobiles and other recreational vehicles to take wildlife.

 No motorized cross-country travel is allowed.
 You must stay on existing roads only.